Marwan-Imroz-18/RAG-Chatbot-LLama-2/README.md

 ## Contributing

-Contributions to the Llama2 Medical Bot are welcome!
+Contributions to the Llama2 RAG Bot are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository to your own GitHub account.